Revolutionary-Games/Thrive/doc/style_guide.md

   causes issues, as that doesn't happen if you just call `QueueFree`.
 You can instead call `DetachAndQueueFree` instead to detach them from parents automatically.

-- To support keeping references to game objects, we have `IEntity` interface that all game objects need to implement.
-To keep references to these entities, use the `EntityReference<T>` class.
-That class will automatically clear the reference when the entity is destroyed.
-To make this work all entity types need to properly implement the `OnDestroyed` method and all code destroying entities must call that method before freeing the Godot Node.
-Normal references can be used for a single frame, and in fact if a single `EntityReference` needs to be used multiple times, it is preferred to read out the value from it to a local variable first.

-- IEntity derived classes must call the OnDestroyed callback when they are freed or queue freed otherwise things will break.
-If they don't `EntityReference` won't function correctly and we'll have disposed objects problems again.

 - The order of Godot overridden methods in a class should be in the following order: (class constructor), `_Ready`, `_ExitTree`, `_Process`,